How to Advance Your Project Management Career

 - Communication: From presentations to negotiation, team meetings, emails, and everything in between, project managers spend up to 90% of their time on communication-related activities.
 Communication impacts on team dynamics, stakeholder engagement, vendor relationships, and end-user adoption.

 - Coaching and Mentoring: Your role as a project manager is to empower your team and get out of the way whilst they do their job!
 Of course, you need to support and guide team members as needed throughout a project and their career.
 Coaching and mentoring helps team members to reach their full potential, improving overall performance.

 - Team Environment: Gallup reports that only 13% of employees worldwide are engaged at work.
 In the same survey, they found that 63% of respondents were not engaged at work whilst 24% were actively disengaged, indicating significant levels of dissatisfaction and reduced productivity.
 It is estimated that lost productivity costs American companies $450 billion to $550 billion each year.
 Project managers now face the difficult challenge of engaging team members to drive success.
 This includes developing the right team dynamic; managing remote team members; encouraging collaboration, and motivating the team.

 - Conflict Management: Conflict is an unavoidable presence in our personal and professional lives.
-Individual opinions, ideas, beliefs and personality clash for many, many reasons!
-Ideally, project managers should establish acceptable team behaviors, and take preventive steps to prevent any conflicts from escalating.
+Individual opinions, ideas, beliefs, and personality clash for many, many reasons!
+Ideally, project managers should establish acceptable team behaviors, and take steps to prevent any conflicts from escalating.
 In reality, you will likely need to tackle conflict more directly with the relevant parties.

 3. Strategic Mindset